Updated: June 2, 2025

 Frequently Asked Questions about Buying Property in Cascais

-As a US citizen, you are allowed to buy property in Cascais without any restrictions.
+As a US citizen, you are allowed to buy property in Cascais, along with property anywhere else in Portugal, without any restrictions.
 Cascais, Portugal, welcomes foreign investors and has a straightforward property acquisition process.

 Working with a real estate lawyer is not a strict requirement for investing in property in Cascais, Portugal.
 However, seeking professional legal services specialized in property law is recommended if you want to ensure your purchase process is compliant with Portuguese laws and as seamless as possible.